wenq10/human-sync/README.md

 of variance explained by sync.

-II. the analysis with real-world data (for real sync phenomena analyses)
+II. the analysis with real-world data (for real sync phenomenon analyses)

 estimation*.py
 is for estimating the sync model with full data